He tossed Rei’s limp body aside, and I watched in disbelief as her body crumpled to the ground like a rag doll.

 Ozias was dead, she killed him.
 I was relieved she won, so much in fact that I forgot that this wasn’t Kiko.
-I only remembered when her head slowly turned in my direction, and the same wide-eyed, bloody, creepy, maniacal smile across her face.
+I only remembered when her head slowly turned in my direction, with the same wide-eyed, bloody, maniacal smile across her face.

 © Copyright 2017 Anon Amous.
 All rights reserved.

 Paste the link to picture in the entry below: